robfatland/reorganiseduponthefloor/cubase/README.md

 # Cubase

+## Terms

+CC is Continuous Controller for MIDI and it means something like a pitch bend wheel that can emit a string of modifiers.

 ## Pre or Post Fader?

 As a rule: Effects sends follow the fader ("post fader", Cubase control is orange)